 9. Spy for the Night Riders Martin Luther series by Dave Jackson

-Young Karl Schumacher helps protect Martin Luther who is condemned of heresy, but doesn’t know whom to trust.
+Young Karl Schumacher helps protect Martin Luther who is condemned of heresy but doesn’t know whom to trust.
 Ages 8-12.

-This historical chapter book series for ages 9 and up helps to explain how religions evolved though history.
+This historical chapter book series for ages 9 and up helps to explain how religions evolved throughout history.
 This is a good point since religions are often a pawn of politics and power struggles masked in a veneer of respectability.

 8. The Bible by Sheldon Mayer